 Due to the number, scale, and complexity of the identified flood-prone areas, the plan is being implemented via a phased approach.
 The initial phase consisted of Town staff compiling data related to existing drainage problem areas via field observations from stakeholders, resulting in 18 individual problem areas which have been synthesized into 13 potential CIP projects.
 The project listing is ranked, utilizing a consistent set of criteria in relation to other projects to determine their relative importance.

-The second phase of the project framework includes the development of a problem statement which identifies existing drainage deficiencies, existing constraints and design considerations, and a minimum of two conceptual design alternatives for each project area.
-Hydraulic and hydrologic models are created, to closely simulate field observations and evaluate project performance as measured by rainfall amount, depth of flooding and flood frequency.
+The second phase of the project framework includes the development of a problem statement that identifies existing drainage deficiencies, existing constraints and design considerations, and a minimum of two conceptual design alternatives for each project area.
+Hydraulic and hydrologic models are created, to closely simulate field observations and evaluate project performance as measured by rainfall amount, depth of flooding, and flood frequency.

 For questions related to recent planning efforts, please contact David Ryan, P.E., Town Engineer at email@example.com or 252-441-6221.